 Change in Academic Performance

-Some teenage boys are more academically inclined than others.
+Some teens are more academically inclined than others.
 You may even see differences between your own children.
 One will spend hours dedicated to homework while the other requires someone forcing them to sit down to do the bare minimum.
-When it comes to identifying a mental illness, consider the baseline of your son.
-If he used to be a student that made A’s and B’s but now struggles to pass his classes, this is an indication that there may be more going on.
+When it comes to identifying a mental illness, consider the baseline of your teen.
+If they used to be a student that made A’s and B’s but now struggle to pass their classes, this is an indication that there may be more going on.
 Likewise, an adolescent who consistently makes C’s may stop turning in any assignments or going to class.
-Anything that is a significant change for your son should be noted.
+Anything that is a significant change for your teen should be noted.

 Lack of Interest in Activities

 This is one of the greatest indicators of an underlying mental illness.
-Your teenager likely has things he enjoys in life.
-Whether it’s a sport, hanging out with friends, a hobby, or even video games, he will spend time on the things that make him happy.
+Your teenager likely has things they enjoy in life.
+Whether it’s a sport, hanging out with friends, a hobby, or even video games, they will spend time on the things that make them happy.
 However, when an adolescent develops a mental health disorder, they lose interest in the things they used to love.
-Your son may come to you and say he wants to quit his extracurricular activities.
-He might suddenly stop spending time with friends and isolate himself at home.
-Losing interest in previously enjoyable activities is a clear sign that there is more going on with your son.
+Your teen may come to you and say they want to quit their extracurricular activities.
+They might suddenly stop spending time with friends and isolate themselves at home.
+Losing interest in previously enjoyable activities is a clear sign that there is more going on with your teen.

 Physical Changes